 Joe has been instructed in a number of high-profile murder cases, often representing the first Defendant in multi-handed trials.
 Those cases have included a variety of complex issues, including cause of death, crime scene reconstruction, evidence from anonymous witnesses, and joint enterprise.
 He has been prosecuted by Treasury Counsel in almost all murder cases.

-In respect of serious organised crime, Joe has been instructed to defend in wide ranging allegations.
+Joe has been instructed to defend in wide ranging allegations of serious crime.
 He is currently instructed as lead junior in a case said to relate to a major international crime organisation involving the alleged importation of many hundreds of kilos of class A drugs and large quantities of unlawful firearms.

-He is also instructed in a number of cases falling under the umbrella of Operation Vinetic, arising out of the taking down of the Encrochat telephone system by French and Dutch police.
+He is also instructed in a number of cases falling under the umbrella of Operation Venetic, arising out of the taking down of the EncroChat telephone system by French and Dutch police.

-Outside of these areas, Joe defends in cases spanning the almanac of criminal offences, including allegations of serious violence often involving multiple defendants, complex forensic evidence and “dangerousness”; firearms, where the issue of duress is raised; road traffic offences which have resulted in deaths and perverting the course of justice (in the context of a murder investigation).
+Outside of these areas, Joe defends in cases spanning the almanac of criminal offences, including allegations of serious violence often involving multiple defendants, complex forensic evidence, “dangerousness”; firearms, where the issue of duress is raised; and road traffic offences which have resulted in fatalities.

 Joe has recently expanded his practice to include acting on behalf of a number of national animal welfare charities and advising them on the prospects of instigating private prosecutions against various individuals and bodies.